JKhan01/SM446_TeamXYZ/README.md

 3. Add the following lines of code<br>
 ```
 SECRET_KEY=
-MONGO_URL=
 REDIS_URL=
 ```
 4. Set the variables (there should be no space after '=').
 SECRET_KEY can be any randomly generated string.
-MONGO_URL and REDIS_URL give the URL's to the MongoDB and Redis services respectively.
+REDIS_URL give the URL's to the Redis services respectively.
 5. Start the server with `flask run`

 To host the frontend: